Ellivers/wt-docs/docs/making-a-plugin/hooks.md

 If you have a request for a hook to add, please open an [issue](https://github.com/Ellivers/WorldTool/issues) on the GitHub page.

 ## Usage
 To use a hook, first create a function file.
 Then, from the root of your data pack, make sure you have the folder `data/worldtool/tags/functions/hooks/` created.
-Inside that folder, then create a `.json` file with the path/file name of the hook name, and with the following content:
+Inside that folder, then create a `.json` file with the path/filename of the hook's name, and with the following content:

 ```json
 {